 A software system facilitates your work, it definitely doesn’t solve your problem.
-And black boxes are hopeless because at the end of the day, asset management is a structured process of analysis and thinking.
+And black boxes are hopeless because, at the end of the day, asset management is a structured process of analysis and thinking.

-It is a journey, and if you think you can just buy somebody else’s product and biff it at your organization and chuck it full of information, and then suddenly everything will be done for you, then you are going to be sadly mistaken by that.
+It is a journey, and if you think you can just buy somebody else’s product and buff it at your organization and chuck it full of information, and then suddenly everything will be done for you, then you are going to be sadly mistaken by that.

 Information system has two components